AG7GN/images/README.md

 1. Select __Hamradio__ in the left pane.
 1. Check or uncheck the applications listed in the center pane as desired.
 1. Click the __Up__ or __Down__ buttons to move the selected item up or down in the menu list.
 Add or remove separators in the menu list as desired.
 1. Note that the __Configure RMS Gateway__ item is not checked and so does not appear in the menu.
 If you decide to use this Pi as an RMS Gateway, check this item to enable the configuration GUI for the RMS Gateway.
 Note that operating an RMS Gateway requires that you obtain a "Sysop" account at winlink.org.
 There are other requirements as well.
-If you operate the Pi as an RMS Gateway, I strongly recommend that you don't use that Pi for any other purpose.
+If you operate the Pi as an RMS Gateway, I strongly recommend that you don't use the Pi for any other purpose.
 1. Click __OK__ (*never* click __Cancel__!) when done.

 ## Customize the Fldigi Apps